How to Get More USDA Grants to Small Farms

 Team USDA - seated in the halls of power in Washington and in local offices within farming communities across the U.S.. - must take these steps to bring financial access to the farmers who need it most.

-And if you need help applying for these programs, let FarmRaise help you apply!
+And if you need help applying for these programs, check out the FSA Educational Hub!

 This post is written by FarmRaise CEO Jayce Hafner.
 If you believe in accessible funding for farmers, please share this post!